Annual Grants

 • Demonstrate an ability to manage large scale projects

-• Run the activity or project from a location within Hume and/or show that it will substantially benefit residents of Hume City
+• Run the project from a location within Hume and/or show that it will substantially benefit residents of Hume City

 • Have satisfactorily acquitted any previous funding received by Hume City Council.